polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 slots will consider types, which implies that boolean true will _not_ be considered equal to the string value of _"true"_, and the integer value of 5 is _not_ the same as the decimal value of 5.0, etc.

+You can provide the two arguments to these slots either as children nodes, where the first child node becomes the LHS part, and the second its RHS part - Or you can alternatively supply the LHS part as an expression leading to a value, at which point the only child argument assumed for your comparison becomes the RHS argument.

 ### [eq]

 **[eq]** is the equality _"operator"_ in Magic, and it requires two arguments, both of which will be evaluated as potential